 For the property sector, cybercrime involves accessing personal bank or credit card information to perform unauthorized transactions or phishing schemes and attempts to obtain personal information.

 Similarly, hacking into government computer systems or official websites, although not frequent, is still regarded as a serious offense.

 Take a look at our blog Cyber Security tutorial to learn briefly about cybersecurity

-There are several types of cyber crimes; the most common ones are email frauds, social media frauds, banking frauds, ransomware attacks, cyber espionage, identity theft, clickjacking, spyware, etc. Let us now see how these crimes are executed.
+There are diversified types of cybercrime recorded across the globe, and some of the noteworthy examples are email fraud, social media fraud, banking fraud, ransomware attacks, cyber espionage, identity theft, clickjacking, and spyware.
+Let’s explore how these crimes are carried out.

-is a broad phrase that encompasses a wide range of cyberattacks such as , viruses, and worms.
+Malware is a broad term that comprised a wide range of cyberattacks such as Trojans, viruses, and worms.
 Malware can simply be described as code written to steal data or destroy things on a computer.

 How malware causes harm can assist us to classify the type of virus that we are dealing with.
 So, let us talk about it!